Santa Monica resorts and hotels are among the best in Los Angeles.

-Not be outdone by their Hollywood and Beverly Hills counterparts, these Santa Monica resorts and hotels are transformed by night into hot spots with their own exclusive bars, restaurants, and rooftop clubs catering to hip and trendy patrons.
+Not be outdone by their Hollywood and Beverly Hills counterparts, many hotels are transformed by night into hot spots with their own exclusive bars, restaurants, and rooftop clubs catering to the hip and trendy patrons.

-Home on the sea (as the name Casa del Mar is loosely translated) neatly sums up the very best things about historic, regal Casa del Mar: Its unbeatable location steps from the sand and sea.
+Home on the sea (as the name Casa del Mar is loosely translated) neatly sums up the very best things about historic, regal Casa del Mar: Its unbeatable location, steps from the sand and sea.

-It really does feel like a casa - a luxurious home away from home - instead of a glitzy, over-the-top beachfront resort.
+And it is rather aptly named: It really does feel like a casa - a luxurious home away from home.
+Read more about Casa del Mar here.